smlhelp/book/src/concepts/workspan.md

 </style>

 # Work and Span
+_By Aditi Gupta and Brandon Wu, May 2020_. _Revised September 2020_

 We will now turn towards a more robust notion of _work_ and _span_ that let us analyze our conception of asymptotic runtime more effectively.
 It is still